Ronald J. Falk

-Ronald Jonathan Falk, MD, FACP, FASN is the Nan and Hugh Cullman Eminent Professor and Chair of the Department of Medicine at the University of North Carolina-Chapel Hill (UNC).
-He is a clinical nephrologist and internationally recognized expert in anti-neutrophil cytoplasmic autoantibody (ANCA)-induced vasculitis and autoimmune kidney disease.
-His career as a translational physician-scientist spans more than three decades.
-His clinical practice and translational research focus on characterizing the cell, tissue and physiologic changes in the development of specific autoimmune kidney diseases and developing new approaches for studying autoimmunity, inflammation and basic neutrophil/monocyte biology.
-He was Chief of the UNC Division of Nephrology and Hypertension from 1993-2015.
-He co-founded the UNC Kidney Center in 2005 and continues as Co-Director.
-Falk is a Past-President of the American Society of Nephrology (ASN).
-Since 2015, he has served as Chair of the Department of Medicine at UNC.
+Ronald Jonathan Falk is a clinical nephrologist at the University of North Carolina School of Medicine where he is the Nan and Hugh Cullman Eminent Professor of Medicine.
+He served as Chair of the Department of Medicine from July 1, 2015 until June 30, 2025.
+An internationally recognized expert in anti-neutrophil cytoplasmic autoantibody (ANCA)-induced vasculitis, and autoimmune kidney disease, his career as a translational physician-scientist spans more than three decades.
+His clinical practice and translational research focus on elucidating cellular, tissue, and physiologic changes involved in the development of autoimmune kidney diseases.
+He has also developed research strategies to study autoimmunity, inflammation, and basic neutrophil/monocyte biology.
+He was Chief of the UNC Division of Nephrology and Hypertension from 1993 to 2015 and co-founded the UNC Kidney Center in 2005.
+He continues to serve as Co-Director of the UNC Kidney Center and has held numerous leadership positions such as President of the American Society of Nephrology.

 Education

-Falk attended college at Dartmouth College in Hanover, New Hampshire where he graduated cum laude with a Bachelor of Arts degree.
-He received his MD degree at the University of North Carolina-Chapel Hill School of Medicine.
-He completed his residency in internal medicine and completed a clinical fellowship in nephrology at the University of North Carolina Hospitals.
-Soon thereafter, he completed a research fellowship in pediatric nephrology at the University of Minnesota Hospitals, in Minneapolis, Minnesota.
+Falk attended Dartmouth College in Hanover, New Hampshire, where he graduated cum laude with a Bachelor of Arts.
+He earned his MD from the University of North Carolina School of Medicine.
+He completed his residency in internal medicine and a clinical fellowship in nephrology at the University of North Carolina before undertaking a research fellowship in pediatric nephrology at the University of Minnesota Hospitals in Minneapolis, Minnesota.